a-sync/ocap-stats/README.md

  * **Destroyed assets**
    nr. of `killed` events as attacker, where victim is a _vehicle_ (asset)

-Self inflicted and environmental hits / kills (_something_) are not counted!
+Self inflicted and environmental hits / kills (_something_) are omitted!

-Timestamps are all UTC.

 ## Search